-Iran Judo Federation suspended after ordering Saeid Mollaei to withdraw from World Championships
+Iran Judo Federation calls suspension 'unfair' after being banned for ordering fighter to withdraw

 Mollaei said he feared for his safety and that of his family back home, but Salehi Amiri, the president of Iran's Olympic Committee, said the fighter and his family "will not and have not faced any threats or danger."

+"I believe that suspending Iran's judo was a pre-planned scenario and unfortunately one of our athletes got involved and intensified the problem," Miresmaeili told news agency IRNA Wednesday.

+Miresmaeili also added that Iran will "diplomatically follow up" on the issue and hopes to win this "unequal war".

-But according to the International Judo Federation (IJF), Iranian judo's governing body was in breach of multiple codes, including the Olympic Charter.
+According to the International Judo Federation (IJF), Iranian judo's governing body was in breach of multiple codes, including the Olympic Charter.

 Iranian athletes have for a long time been prohibited from competing in any sport against Israel.